iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 Well, we are actually able to train!
 ### The Power of Subsampling: From GD to SGD

 In practice, we rarely use full GD, preferring stochastic gradient descent (SGD) which operates on random minibatches.
 Beyond very small datasets on simple models, SGD is indispensable as trying to use the full dataset at each iteration makes the computations completely infeasible.
 In particular, SGD subsamples a random minibatch at the start of each training iteration.
 However, a critical issue with subsampling is the expanded sensitivity.
 To illustrate, let's reconsider our earlier example of computing the mean salary of $$n=10^4$$ employees.
 The sensitivity of this data query scales with $$\mathcal{O}(1/n)$$.
 Consider an alternative strategy to estimate the average the salary by first sampling the salary of $$250$$ employees and then computing the average using only the sampled salaries.
 In this sampling approach, the worst-case sensitivity for a datapoint may scale proportionally with $$1/250$$.
+This is due to the fact that we normalize by $$1/250$$ instead of $$1/n$$ in computing the empirical mean.
 As typically $$250\ll n$$, this forces us to add even more noise to maintain the same privacy guarantee.

 Nonetheless, implementing a differentially private SGD is still possible.
 Subsampling itself, under some conditions, can be shown to provide privacy benefits through **privacy amplification by subsampling**.
 Hence, the stochasticity of SGD makes each step more private, essentially allowing us to train with less noise.
 As a result, the tradeoff of increased sensitivity along with subsampling privacy amplification typically cancels out enabling us to use SGD<d-footnote>  This tradeoff between amplification by subsampling and increased sensitivity was recently studied in <d-cite key=2024subsampling></d-cite>.</d-footnote>, with almost the same amount of noise per iteration, independantly of the batch size.
 In practice, SGD is implemented by using a random batch with fixed batch-size at each iteration.
 For the following section, we will assume a different sampling strategy, which we will refer to as Poisson subsampling.
 We assume that given a dataset, at each step of SGD, each datapoint is independently at random selected for training with probability $$q$$.